astronomer/docs/software/environment-variables.md

 ### How environment variables are stored on Astronomer

-All values for environment variables that are added via the Software UI are stored as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/), which is encrypted at rest and mounted to your Deployment's Airflow pods (scheduler, webserver, Worker(s)) as soon as they're set or changed.
+All values for environment variables that are added via the Software UI are stored as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/), which is encrypted at rest and mounted to your Deployment's Airflow pods (scheduler, webserver, worker(s)) as soon as they're set or changed.

-Environment Variables are _not_ stored in Airflow's Metadata Database and are _not_ stored in Astronomer's platform database.
+Environment variables are _not_ stored in Airflow's metadata Database and are _not_ stored in Astronomer's platform database.
 Unlike other components, the Astronomer Houston API fetches them from the Kubernetes Secret instead of the platform's database to render them in the Software UI.

-For information on how Airflow connections and Variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).
+For information on how Airflow connections and variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).

 ## Adding Airflow connections and variables as environment variables

 For users who regularly leverage Airflow connections and variables, we'd recommend storing and fetching them using environment variables.

 As mentioned above, Airflow connections and variables are stored in Airflow's metadata database.
-Adding them _outside_ of task definitions and operators requires an additional connection to Airflow's Postgres Database, which is called every time the scheduler parses a DAG (as defined by `processor_poll_interval`, which is set to 1 second by default).
-By adding connections and variables as Environment variables, you can refer to them more easily in your code and lower the amount of open connections, thus preventing a strain on your Database and resources.
+Adding them _outside_ of task definitions and operators requires an additional connection to Airflow's Postgres database, which is called every time the scheduler parses a DAG (as defined by `processor_poll_interval`, which is set to 1 second by default).
+By adding connections and variables as environment variables, you can refer to them more easily in your code and lower the amount of open connections, thus preventing a strain on your database and resources.

 Read below for instructions on both.